• Skip to main content

 There’s nothing worse than your cat stepping all over you with their talons claws digging into your skin.

-This grooming kit has helped me keep Luna’s claws in check and I am forever grateful.
+This grooming kit will help you keep your pets’ nails in check!
 If you don’t have one already, get one.
 It’s a total game changer.

 4. Playful Cat Scratcher